 Philanthropic contributions

-If you would like to make a donation to the CDP Ukraine Humanitarian Crisis Recovery Fund, need help with your disaster-giving strategy or want to share how you’re responding to this disaster, please contact development.
+If you have questions about donating to the CDP Ukraine Humanitarian Crisis Recovery Fund, need help with your disaster-giving strategy or want to share how you’re responding to this disaster, please contact development.

 Recovery updates